guo-jia-qi/guo-jia-qi.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: CV
-subtitle: Why you'd want to go on a date with me
+subtitle:
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- linguistics
-- bioethics

-What else do you need?
+### Education

+2017-2019 Master in Cognitive Science - [ENS Paris](https://www.ens.psl.eu/))

+2012-2016 Bachelor in French - Xi'an International Studies University

-### My story
+### Employment

 To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.